jxnl/blog/docs/writing/posts/consulting.md

 I also try to make a good attempt at guessing exactly what their outcomes are and guessing the problems they run into to highlight my expertise.
 For example, one of the best things you can do is guess one of their problems and then tell them the solution right away.
 Usually, if the response is something like, "Oh yeah, we've been thinking about this for a couple of months now and we arrived at the same conclusion," then what you've been able to do effectively is to show that you understand the dream outcome and could have reduced the time to success.

-## The situational assessment
+## The Situational Assessment

-Single-handedly the biggest piece of my own practice.
-The situational assessment is an opportunity for me to effectively highlight and showcase everything I know about the business.
-Demonstrate that I understand what the dream outcome is (reduce churn, improve performance, etc), and offer up methodology to get it done.
-One of these things can take two or three hours, but I find it extremely valuable for myself and as a tool for sales.
+Undoubtedly the most significant aspect of my own practice, the situational assessment provides me with a valuable opportunity to effectively highlight and showcase my knowledge about the business.
+It allows me to demonstrate my understanding of the desired outcomes, such as reducing churn or improving performance, and present a methodology to achieve them.
+Although it may take two or three hours, I find it extremely valuable for both personal growth and as a sales tool.

-I'll give an example if what I wrote [here](../../assessment.md).
-This is taken from Alan Weiss, and I've been able to implemented this with great success, heres some of his [examples](https://www.alanweiss.com/wp-content/uploads/Sample%20Proposals.pdf).
+I'll provide an example of what I wrote [here](../../assessment.md).
+This example is inspired by Alan Weiss, and I have successfully implemented it.
+You can find some of his [examples](https://www.alanweiss.com/wp-content/uploads/Sample%20Proposals.pdf) here.

 ### Structure of the Proposal